Biodiversity: Human health

 Biodiversity provides critical support for drug discovery and the availability of medicinal resources.
 A significant proportion of drugs are derived, directly or indirectly, from biological sources: at least 50% of the pharmaceutical compounds on the US market are derived from plants, animals and microorganisms, while about 80% of the world population depends on medicines from nature (used in either modern or traditional medical practice) for primary healthcare.
 Only a tiny fraction of wild species has been investigated for medical potential.

-Biodiversity has been critical to advances throughout the field of bionics.
-Evidence from market analysis and biodiversity science indicates that the decline in output from the pharmaceutical sector since the mid-1980s can be attributed to a move away from natural product exploration ("bioprospecting") in favour of genomics and synthetic chemistry, indeed claims about the value of undiscovered pharmaceuticals may not provide enough incentive for companies in free markets to search for them because of the high cost of development; meanwhile, natural products have a long history of supporting significant economic and health innovation.
-Marine ecosystems are particularly important, although inappropriate bioprospecting can increase biodiversity loss, as well as violating the laws of the communities and states from which the resources are taken.
+Marine ecosystems are particularly important, especially their chemical and physical properties that have paved the way for numerous pharmaceutical achievements; the immense diversity of marine organisms have led to scientific discoveries including medical treatments to cancer, viral bacteria, AIDS, etc. This process of bioprospecting can increase biodiversity loss, as well as violating the laws of the communities and states from which the resources are taken.

 Business and industry

-Many industrial materials derive directly from biological sources.
-These include building materials, fibers, dyes, rubber, and oil.
-Biodiversity is also important to the security of resources such as water, timber, paper, fiber, and food.
-As a result, biodiversity loss is a significant risk factor in business development and a threat to long-term economic sustainability.
+According to the Boston Consulting Group, in 2021, the economic value that biodiversity has on society comes down to four definable terms: regulation, culture, habitat, and provisioning.
+To sum these up in a relatively short manner, biodiversity helps maintain habitat and animal functions that provide considerable amounts of resources that benefit the economy.

+Biodiversity's economic resources are worth at around $150 trillion annually which is roughly twice the world's GDP.
+The loss of biodiversity is actually harming the GDP of the world by costing an estimated $5 trillion annually.

+Business supply chains rely heavily on ecosystems remaining relatively maintained and nurtured.
+A disruption to these supply chains would negatively impact many businesses that would end up costing them more than what they are gaining.

-Leisure, cultural and aesthetic value
+Cultural and aesthetic value

-Biodiversity enriches leisure activities such as birdwatching or natural history study.

-Popular activities such as gardening and fishkeeping strongly depend on biodiversity.
-The number of species involved in such pursuits is in the tens of thousands, though the majority do not enter commerce.

-The relationships between the original natural areas of these often exotic animals and plants and commercial collectors, suppliers, breeders, propagators and those who promote their understanding and enjoyment are complex and poorly understood.
-The general public responds well to exposure to rare and unusual organisms, reflecting their inherent value.

 Philosophically it could be argued that biodiversity has intrinsic aesthetic and spiritual value to mankind in and of itself.
 This idea can be used as a counterweight to the notion that tropical forests and other ecological realms are only worthy of conservation because of the services they provide.